-The schooner barge Pathfinder
+The wooden three masted schooner Pathfinder

 was built by Campbell, Owen and Company at Detroit in 1869.
 She worked in the grain trade making several trips carrying coal from ports on Lake Erie to the upper lakes and returning with grain.
 Pathfinder

 was large for a wooden schooner measuring nearly 200 feet in length.
 To achieve that length she was built with a massive reinforced keelson structure.
 Her offical registry number was 20290 and she was valued at $27,000 and rated A2 by the Board of Lake Underwriters in 1874.

 On the night of November 17, 1886, Pathfinder